-Hafez Assad is an early member of the party, joining in 1946, soon after it is formed.
+Baath is a pan-Arab movement committed to socialism, Arab nationalism and secularism.
+Hafez al-Assad is an early member of the Baath Party, joining in 1946, soon after it is formed.
 Rifaat joins the party in 1952.

-In order to preserve its power, Baath turns to Egyptian President Gamal Abdul-Nasser, asking for a union between Syria and Egypt.
+To forestall a takeover of the government by the communists, the Baathists turn to Egyptian President Gamal Abdul-Nasser, asking for a union between Syria and Egypt.

 1958 - Syria and Egypt formally join as the United Arab Republic (UAR) on 1 February.

 However, the union backfires for the Baathists and Syria.
 The Baath Party is marginalised and Syria's needs are subordinated to those of Nasser and Egypt.

 During this period, Hafez is stationed in Egypt.
 Along with other Syrian officers, he participates in the preparation of a plan to overthrow the administration in Damascus and dissolve the union with Egypt.